Anku5hk/Programmers_guide_to_Python/book.md

 # Programmer's guide to Python
 Hello Learner, welcome to this Programmer's guide to Python handbook, this book was originally designed as notes when I was learning python, but then I thought okay why not make it public for other learners, so I added some missing components and completed it as a book.
 I hope this helps you in learning python programming.
 Happy Learning!!

-**What's not this:** Not a traditional programming course/book, this is by no means a complete python walkthrough and is structured somewhat differently (intentionally) to cover and only emphasis on what is important.
+**What's not this:** Not a traditional programming course/book, this is by no means a complete python walkthrough and is structured somewhat differently(intentionally) to cover and only emphasis on what is important.
 This book is not recommended for 'programming freshers', you should try more beginner friendly books like [Byte of Python](https://python.swaroopch.com/)/[Think Python](https://greenteapress.com/wp/think-python-2e/) and comeback to this one to further fine tune your learning.</br>

 **What is this:** This book is meant for a programmer who's already familiar with other languages such as c/c++/Java and wants to learn python but fast.
 The one who needs a python refresher can also benefit by this book.
-The goal is to take you through enough python, while saving you tons of time.
+The goal is to take you through enough python(and more), while saving you tons of time.
 I have tried to keep explanations concise most of the times, so things can be gone through fast.
 To grow as a programmer its always better to practice.
 I would suggest typing & running your own programs and creating your own notes.

 #### [Some Topics are under progress..]